 Did You Know?
-George Washington Never Wore A Wig – Interesting Story
+George Washington Never Had A Wig

-George washington didn’t wear a wig; the ponytail and perfect curls were all his? he turned his brown hair white by using lots of powder so he kept his ponytail in a silk bag to keep it from smearing across his back when he was dancing with the ladies.
+George washington didn’t wear a wig; the ponytail and perfect curls were all his, he made his brown hair white using lots of powder and he kept his ponytail in a silk bag to prevent it from smearing over his back when dancing with the girls.

-George Washington?s hairstyle is iconic and simple enough that most Americans can probably recall it in an instant ? or they can at least refresh their memory by pulling out a dollar bill or a quarter.
+The hairstyle of George Washington is popular and common enough that most People will easily recall it in an moment, or at least refresh their mind by taking out a dollar bill or a quarter of it.

-It was pulled back from his forehead and puffy on the sides, colored grey-white perhaps like many wigs of the day.
-But Washington never wore a wig.
+On the hand, it was pulled back from his forehead and puffy, coloured grey-white maybe like other wigs of the day.
+But he never wore a wig.

-The painting, The Courtship of Washington by John C. McRae, was painted in 1860, long after Washington?s dea in 1799.
-But a project out of the University of Virginia called The Papers of George Washington also confirms that the first president?s natural hair color was light brown.
+The drawing, John C. McRae’s The Courtship of Washington, was made in 1860, long after the death of Washington in 1799.
+Yet a University of Virginia study called George Washington’s The Papers also suggests that the natural hair color of the first president was light brown.

-By the late 18th century, wigs were starting to go out of style.
-So Washington could have been fashion-forward in his military simplicity.
-Still, the powdering was a chore involving a robe to protect clothes, a cone to protect the face and sometimes special bellows to puff the powder evenly.
+By the late eighteenth century wigs were starting to go out of style.
+So Washington should have been fashion-forward, with its military simplicity.
+However, the powdering was a chore with a blanket to cover up clothing, a mask to cover the hair, and sometimes special bellows to powder the powder uniformly.

-But Washington?s use of powder raises the question, how did he avoid the look of permanent dandruff?
+But the use of powder by Washington begs the question, How did he escape the permanent dandruff look?

-It?s possible that the same solution that helped Washington?s hair rolls stay fluffy also kept the powder sticking ? greasy hair and lots of pomade.
+It is likely that the same solution that helped Washington’s hair rolls remain soft also stopped the greasy hair and lots of pomade powder sticking.

-Bathing and washing hair frequently wasn?t a popular activity, so powders also solved the problem of smelly unwashed heads ? they were perfumed.
-It?s a good thing fashions change.
+Bathing and cleaning hair was still not a common practice, so powders solved the question of smelly unwashed heads they were perfumed with as well.
+It’s a positive thing shifting the fashions.

 That’s why George Washington was never wearing a wig